What types of hummingbirds can you find in New York?

 - *RELATED: Watch the LIVE bird feeder and animal cameras in MY backyard* (You may get lucky and see a hummingbird on my cams RIGHT NOW!)

-Today, you will learn the 2 hummingbird species that can be found in New York (and how to identify them).
+Today, you will learn about the 3 hummingbird species that can be found in New York.

 Each description includes identification tips, pictures, *range maps, fun facts, AND how to attract these beautiful birds to your yard!